tzq1999/SEAL/README.md

 # General Description
 - This is a PyTorch implementation of the paper "Discovering Posterior Label Hierarchy: Relaxed Tree-Wasserterin Distance meets Semi-supervised Learning (H-VLL)".
+We provide the code for CIFAR10 and STL-10.
+Other settings are coming soon.

 ## Experiments on CIFAR10 Dataset